 A strong supporter of great public schools, Sean has pushed to maintain our dynamic school system and is helping to make our schools even stronger.

-Additionally, understanding the key role our businesses play in the vibrancy and long-term health of our Township, Councilman Spiller has sought balance in making Montclair more business friendly while protecting the unique character of our community.
+Understanding the key role our businesses play in the vibrancy and long-term health of our Township, Mayor Spiller has sought balance in making Montclair more business-friendly while protecting the unique character of the community.

 Sean is also a member of the Montclair NAACP, the League of Women Voters, and many other local groups and organizations.

-An educator for nearly 20 years, Sean is currently a high school science teacher and an educational leader.
+An educator for over 20 years, Sean is a high school science teacher in Wayne.
 A graduate of Montville public schools, he completed undergraduate studies at Rutgers University (Rutgers College) and earned an MS degree from Ramapo College.
 Involved with educational issues at the local, county, and state level, he has fought to integrate services and eliminate wasteful spending, while maintaining top-level education for all our children.

 At Rutgers, Sean played ice hockey, serving as captain and team liaison to the university while the skaters earned two championships.
 He has also been a coach for local travel and high school teams, as well as the Rutgers University women’s ice hockey team.

-Councilman Spiller is excited for the continued service ahead and will systematically look at everything through a lens of fiscal responsibility, but he is also committed to ensuring that Montclair remains the place that people want to be.
+Mayor Spiller is excited for the continued service ahead and will continue to systematically look at everything through a lens of social justice, racial equality, positive public service policy and fiscal responsibility, ensuring that Montclair remains the place that we want to be.